rust-stuco/lectures/week12/parallelism.md

 ```
 * `thread::spawn` takes a function as argument
   * This is the function that the thread runs
-* We can spawn multiple of these, to run multiple functions at once!
+* We can spawn multiple of these, to run multiple functions at once

 ---